·

 6#.
 Cascading Teardrop Arrangements

 Arranging them at varying heights mimics the look of falling rain, adding a gentle vertical interest to the room.
-The polished glass surfaces remain highly functional while serving as a modern, nature-inspired art installation.
+The polished glass surfaces remain highly functional while serving as a modern, nature-inspired art installation piece.

 7#.
 Industrial Crittall-Style Grids